oitofelix/qdot-8086/index.md

 It's used like this:

 <pre>
+label:
   string 'This is a string!'
 </pre>

+The `label` symbol is used to make reference to the string's beginning.
 Besides `END`, there are two more characters defined by the standard library as having special meaning in strings: `LF` and `COLOR_ESC`.
 The former terminates a row and the latter introduces an embedded text attribute code.
 Both are handled as expected by memory and video routines.
 Normally, one don't need to use them directly because there are higher-level macros for the help (for `COLOR_ESC` see the `cor` and `bcor` macros of `kernel/video.qdt`):

 - __`row`__: define an `LF` terminated sequence of characters;

 It's used like this:

 <pre>
-row 'This is a string!'
+row 'This is a row!'
 </pre>

 However, that is not a complete string because it lacks the terminator